crcn/tandem-old/packages/tandem-app/README.md

 - [ ] snap to element DND
 - [ ] css inspector components

+Steps to visual dev:

+- create new window tool
+- DND components to canvas tool
+- add new style rule button (scoped)
+- define where children go
+- registered components based on scanned files (from manifest.json)
+- manifest defined outside of window -- dev server should be attached to workspace
+- windows can have path which puts them in a nested structure (for navigating)

+Questions:

+- what sketch-like ui tools can be used that won't break the editor?

 - [ ] CSS Inspector
   - [ ] flag invalid properties